-Raspberries may be small, but they’re packed with big benefits!
+Raspberries may be small, but they’re packed with big health benefits!
 These nutritional powerhouses are a good source of fiber and are also rich in vitamin C. You can enjoy raspberries starting on Phase 2 of the South Beach Diet.
 Have a 3/4-cup serving of fresh or frozen berries, and avoid frozen products that contain added sugar.
 Here’s more information on raspberries, including some delicious ways to eat them.

 Buying and Storing

 Most raspberries found in the supermarket come from California between June and October and are at their peak in the summer months.
 You can also find raspberries in season at farmers' markets.
 Raspberries, like many other berries, should be eaten within a day or two of purchase.
-Because they may be packaged in boxes that conceal decay, it's important to carefully examine the container: Take a peek at the berries you can see and make sure they are not damaged, spoiled, or moist.
+Because they may be packaged in boxes or plastic containers that conceal decay, it's important to carefully examine the container: Take a peek at the berries you can see and make sure they are not damaged, spoiled, or moist.
 Look for stains or leaking on the box — this is an indication that the fruit inside is beginning to spoil.
 Raspberries should be plump and firm; not withered or crushed.

-Once you get the berries home, remove them from the box.
+Once you get the berries home, remove them from the box or plastic container.
 Inspect all the berries and discard those that are spoiled or crushed.
 Pat the remaining berries dry with a paper towel (don't wash them yet!), spread them out in an airtight container, and cover with paper towels and plastic wrap before sealing the container.
 Raspberries can be stored at room temperature or in the refrigerator for one to two days.
 When you're ready to eat them, gently rinse under a light spray of cold water (running water could damage this delicate fruit).
 Raspberries also may be frozen and kept in the freezer for 10 months to a year.
 The beauty of freezing is that the berries will be readily available for recipes — no defrosting necessary!

 Delicious Ways to